List of Curb Your Enthusiasm recurring roles: Omar Jones

 Omar Jones (Mekhi Phifer) is a Muslim private investigator who Larry hires to find out if he is adopted.
 Jones charges Larry a higher rate than his other clients because he heard that Larry told a group of black people to "keep it down" in "The Bowtie".
 In the same episode there was a running gag with Larry continually forgetting to give Omar his bathroom key back.
 In "The End" Omar informs Larry that he is not adopted.
 He first appeared in the episode, "The Bowtie".

 Doctor

 Doctor (James Pickens Jr.) treats Richard Lewis's cousin Louis Lewis after he was shot.
 In "The Smoking Jacket" the doctor accuses Larry, who is constantly visiting Lewis, of wanting him to die so he won't have to give his kidney to Richard Lewis.
 Larry admits that this is the reason.
 He first appeared in "The Smoking Jacket".

 Seasons 6

 The Blacks

-The Blacks (Season 6–7) are a family of African-American victims of Hurricane Edna, a category 5 hurricane reminiscent of Hurricane Katrina.
+The Blacks (seasons 6–7) are a family of African-American victims of Hurricane Edna, a category 5 hurricane reminiscent of Hurricane Katrina.
 The Blacks consist of single mother Loretta Black, her children Keysha and Daryl, and their Auntie Rae.
 In season six, Cheryl convinces Larry to take the Blacks in, and they end up leaving in season seven.
 The Blacks first appeared in the season six premiere, "Meet the Blacks".